 First, the ‘picture’ logos, featuring a detailed, prominent picture of a horse.
 When taken as a group within the Arabian breed, many of these logos end up looking quite similar.
 (Notice how these horses are all facing to the right.)
 These logos can also date themselves as breed standards (and drawing styles) evolve.
-The old logo for the Canadian Arabian Horse Registry (the ‘mare and foal’ logo) is of this type and shown in the top left hand corner.
+The old logo for the Canadian Arabian Horse Registry (the ‘mare and foal’ logo, top left) is of this type.

 On the positive side, some pictorially detailed logos can be a beautiful throwback to historic types of advertising imagery.
 On the negative side, they are not terribly versatile and quickly lose detail when used at small sizes.

 The second category contains more iconic logos.
-The more modern of these stuck with a simplified silhouette or knock-out shape (bottom row).
-Others had more detail but used a simplified line or outline, falling somewhere between a picture and a purely iconic look (top row).
+The more modern of these stuck with a simplified silhouette or knock-out shape.
+Others were more detail but still used a simplified line or outline, falling somewhere between a picture and a purely iconic look.
 The human brain has been shown to recognize shapes first, colors second, and details third, so simplifying the imagery allows the logo to be more immediately recognizable.
 It also makes it more useful over a wide range of applications, for example with different sizes and colors.

 We also looked at the American Quarter Horse Association’s identity system.
 The AQHA has a particularly strong identity which they rolled out about ten years ago.
-(I haven’t been able to find out who the design firm is, but am hoping someone will be able to supply that information?)
-The old logo (top) featured a picture of a Quarter Horse and part of the American flag.
+(I haven’t been able to find out who the design firm is, but will update if I do find out.)
+The old logo (above, top row) featured a picture of a Quarter Horse and part of the American flag.
 The new logo dropped all imagery in favor of a simple red Q. The genius of the mark is that the Q is unique among horse breeds and is an immediate identifier of the Quarter Horse breed (often abbreviated as QH).

 The objectives outlined were that the new CAHR logo needed to be: